Cape cobra: Predators

 Predators of Cape cobras include the honey badger (ratel).
 Other carnivorous mammals such as meerkats and a few species of mongoose often prey on the Cape cobra and are its main predators; they have a low susceptibility to its venom.
-Various birds of prey, including secretary birds and snake eagles may also prey on this species, and so do some other species of snakes.
+Various birds of prey, including secretary birds and snake eagles, may also prey on this species, as do some other species of snakes.